-Being able to capture two angles during the wedding ceremony is one of the main reasons people choose to have two photographers.
+Being able to capture two angles during the wedding ceremony is one of the main reasons people choose to hire two photographers.

-Depending on the location this could take 30 minutes and a hour.
+Depending on the location, this could take between 30 minutes and an hour.

 When the prime photographer is away with the Bride & Groom for their Portrait shots, the second photographer is at the cocktail party.

-The cocktail hour is the perfect time for them to take candid shots of all of your guests (more alive than formals ones).
+The cocktail hour is the perfect time for them to take candid shots of all your guests (more relaxed than formal ones).
 Everyone is well dressed and happy.
-Women wear their nicest dresses and special jewelry for the occasion, while men put their fancy suits.
+Women wear their nicest dresses and special jewellery for the occasion, while men put on their fancy suits.
 Furthermore, you will go from guest to guest to have a few words, and I will capture the reaction of people.
 They will congratulate you for your ceremony and your reception, asking to see your wedding ring and engagement ring.
 On this day, you are like a queen and king.